The ideal weight calculator is a tool used to estimate the ideal body weight (IBW) for an individual based on gender and height.

 For instance, using the BMI range option for a 6-foot male will generate an ideal body weight range of between 136.408 lbs and 183.597 lbs.
 This gives a rather decent range to fall within.
 But then if you were to select the Broca formula rather than BMI range, you’d get an ideal body weight of 164.447 lbs.

-The latter is much more specific and doesn’t give much room to work with.
-However, this isn’t an ideal weight for every male that is 6-foot tall.
+The latter is much more specific and doesn’t allow for much room to work with.
+Additionally, this isn’t necessarily “the best” weight for every male that is 6-foot tall.
 This calculator uses several other equations that’ll give a unique estimate similarly.

 But if you want a general estimate to ensure you’re at a healthy height, then the various formulas of the ideal body weight calculator might be a helpful resource for you.

 The formulas/equations used for the ideal body weight calculator include:

 - BMI range equation – estimated based on body mass index

 - The Broca equation – benchmark formula developed in 1871 by French Surgeon Dr. P.P.
 Broca that paved the way for other equations